lagcorp/auth/src/Galcorp.Auth.UWP/Readme.md

 Requirements
 ------------
-This UWP library only works on windows with Microsoft.NETCore.UniversalWindowsPlatform (minimal verio 6.1.9) Your UWP should support Fall Creators Update (to be set in project preferneces)
+This UWP library only works on windows with Microsoft.NETCore.UniversalWindowsPlatform (minimal ver 6.1.9) Your UWP should support Fall Creators Update (to be set in project preferneces)

 How to use it